The quality management system and certifications behind XUND

-Quality management and becoming a Class IIa certified medical device has been the central driving force for the success of XUND from day one.
-Making quality a priority ensures our product works the way it’s supposed to: it accurately checks your symptoms, provides a reliable assessment of what could be causing them and helps you take the right next steps.
+Quality management and becoming a class IIa certified medical device have been the central driving force for the success of XUND from day one.
+Making quality a priority ensures our product works the way it’s supposed to.
+It accurately checks your symptoms, provides a reliable assessment of what could be causing them, identifies health risks even before the first symptoms appear, and helps you take the right next steps.

-We spoke to Head of Quality Management, Sophie Pingitzer, and Product Owner & Quality Manager, Christoph Jirik about why we decided to become a medical device manufacturer, what our process looks like, and much much more.
+We spoke to our Head of Quality, Sophie Pingitzer, and Digital Product Owner, Christoph Jirik about why we decided to become a medical device manufacturer, what our process looks like, and much much more.

 QMS at XUND

 It positively impacts how we recruit and assess people, onboard our team, handle sensitive data, and how we improve our decision-making.
 Which doesn’t just make sense in medical device terms, but as a business too.
-Having our Medical API certified as a Class IIa medical device gives our partners the trust they need to know that our product doesn’t just work now, but also in the future — provided by a stable and mature company.
+Having our Medical API certified as a class IIa medical device gives our partners the trust they need to know that our product doesn’t just work now, but also in the future — provided by a stable and mature company.
+But not just that: The CE mark demonstrates compliance with the Medical Device Regulation, and an EU-MDR certification ensures the highest possible safety and effectiveness of a medical device in its category.

 What the QMS process looks like at XUND